camunda/camunda-docs-manual/content/webapps/tasklist/dashboard.md

 Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
 You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

+### Case Insensitive Search
+{{< img src="../img/tasklist-case-insensitive.png" title="Task Search" >}}

+Sometimes it is not relevant for your search whether the value is capitalized or not.
+For search queries for Process-, Task- and Case Variables, you can configure if the search should be performed case sensitive or case insensitive.
+A case insensitive search for `'Fruits Inc.'` will also return matches for values like `'fruits inc.'` or `'FRUITS Inc.'`.

+When your search contains one of the Variables mentioned above, two checkboxes appear.
+You can choose the case handling for the variable name and variable value independently.
+The option applies to all variable queries within the same search.

 # Task View